Originating from Madeira, this sub-shrub has proven reliably hardy in our garden for many years.

 With its imposing structure and honey fragrance it's one of our favourites.
 We grow it in slightly sheltered, partial shade.

-The long stems can be cut down in either autumn or spring to make way for new growth.
+Old, spent and withered stems can be cut down in either autumn or spring to make way for new growth.
 The milky sap is toxic and an irritant so use caution whilst handling.

 Yellow tinted bronze.
 Fragrant

 Moist but well-drained